arc-eng/cli/prompts/README.md

 - engine/task_worker.py
 - engine/task.py

-Generate a Mermaid class diagram to illustrate the domain model of the task processing in PR Pilot.
+Generate a Mermaid class diagram to illustrate the domain model of the task processing in Arcane Engine.
 Add a clear and concise text description.
 {% endset %}

 {{ subtask(domain_model_prompt) }}